thisdougb/thisdougb.github.io/_drafts/How-To-Choose-DevOps-Tooling.md

 Gone are the days when everything could be done with Bash and Perl.

 But what is it that makes some of us so vehemently for and against particular software tools?
-More pressing, how can we become more effective at choosing software tools?
+More pressing, how can we become more effective at choosing software tools in a DevOps environment?
-I am witnessing too many Ansible v Terraform v Puppet arguments, that I am pushed into defining a method to guide the choice.
+I am witnessing too many Ansible v Terraform v Puppet arguments, that I am compelled to define a method to guide the choice.
-In this post I will describe this method using automation tooling as the topic.
+In this post I will describe the tool selection method I use, borrowing an example from the art world.
+Then I will walkthrough a more practical DevOps example, to choose automation tooling.

 **(Identify the real problem, not discipline to choose tools on merit)**